Navy Cryptologic Warfare Officer Program (2025)

 6) Work Experience

-Expertise in cyber security, electronic warfare, engineering, computer science, mathematics, information technology, or signals intelligence is greatly preferred.
+Prior experience in disciplines related to computer science, cyber security, information technology, engineering, electronic warfare, mathematics, or signals intelligence is strongly preferred.

 7) Leadership Experience